githistory/bullish/README.md

 ## Setup Steps

 Before you begin, make sure you have nodejs version 18.0.0 installed and activated.
+There's a known bug with higher versions.

 ### 1. Clone repo and install dependencies